Tiamarth/MetaLists/lists/audio_editors.md

 | [Dexster Audio Editor](https://www.softdivshareware.com/audioeditor.html)             | no          | no    | no         |
 | [felt tip Sound Studio](http://www.felttip.com/ss/)                                   | no          | no    | no         |
 | [MOTU Digital Performer](http://motu.com/products/software/dp/)                       | no          | no    | no         |

+## Data
+audio editors and music production suites: 49

+**License**
+open source: 11
+proprietary: 38

+**Linux Support**
+has linux support: 10
+does not have linux support: 39

+**Web Client**
+has a web client: 3
+does not have a web client: 46